-All appeals to the Secretary must be submitted by certified mail, return receipt requested, to:
+All appeals to the Secretary of Labor must be submitted by certified mail, return receipt requested, to the:

+Secretary

-Secretary U.S. Department of Labor 200 Constitution Ave.
-NW Washington, D.C.
-20210 Attention: ASET
+U.S. Department of Labor

+Washington, D.C.
+20210

+Attention: ASET

 A copy of the appeal must be simultaneously provided to the opposing party and to: